Solar power in Turkey: Economics

 As in many countries for many types of variable renewable energy, from time to time the government invites companies to tender sealed bids to construct a certain capacity of solar power to connect to certain electricity substations.
 By accepting the lowest bid the government commits to buy at that price per kWh for a fixed number of years, or up to a certain total amount of power.
 This provides certainty for investors against highly volatile wholesale electricity prices.
 However they may still risk exchange rate volatility if they borrowed in foreign currency.
 For example as Turkey does not have enough solar cell manufacturing capacity they would likely be bought from China and so would have to be paid for in foreign currency.
 In 22/23 a third of solar cell exports from China went to Turkey.
 However they are subject to tariffs.

 In 2021 prices at these "solar auctions" were similar to or lower than average wholesale electricity prices, and large-scale solar for companies own use is also competitive; but macroeconomic challenges and exchange rate volatility are causing uncertainty.
 Installation costs are low and according to the Turkish Solar Energy Industry Association the industry provides jobs for 100,000 people.
 As part of the fourth round of solar auctions which are planned to total 1000 MW in lots of 50 MW and 100 MW, in April 2022 three lots of 100 MW were auctioned at prices around 400 lira per MWh, around 25 euros at the exchange rate at that time.
 The tender included a 60% foreign exchange weight clause, which partly protects against currency volatility, and selling on the open market is also allowed.

 Modelling by Carbon Tracker indicates that new solar power will become cheaper than all existing coal plants by 2023.
 According to a May 2022 report from think tank Ember wind and solar saved 7 billion dollars on gas imports in the preceding 12 months.
 Every gigawatt of solar power installed would save over US$100 million on gas import costs.
 According to a 2022 study by Shura almost all coal power could be replaced by renewables (mainly solar) by 2030.
 Export of solar power could increase together eventually with hydrogen produced by clean electricity.
 Operation and maintenance costs of concentrated solar power is about 2 UScent/kWh.
 As well as reducing electricity prices, above a certain level increasing solar power tends to stabilize them.

-In 2023 a standard module made in Turkey cost about 40 uscents compared to about 25 elsewhere.